The Circuit de Spa-Francorchamps is one of the most iconic race tracks on the Formula 1 calendar.

-Spa is seen as one of the ultimate tests of a driver.
-In particular the Eau Rouge and Raidillon corner combination is one of the most spectacular sights in Formula 1, especially when the cars are launched through there at full throttle.
+Nonetheless, Spa is seen as one of the ultimate tests of a driver, and the Eau Rouge and Raidillon corner combination is one of the most spectacular sights in Formula 1.

 The high-speed nature of Spa makes it a circuit that's very popular with the drivers, yet any of them would be lying if they said Eau Rouge and Raidillon didn't spike the adrenaline.